cydolo/tsCrasher/README.md

   <img height="45" weight="45" align="center" src="https://pngimage.net/wp-content/uploads/2018/05/button-flat-png-7.png"/>
 </a>

-TSC-Beta is a TeamSpeak 3 Server 3.7.0 Beta Crasher.
+TSC-Beta is a TeamSpeak 3 Server Crasher you can crash every server under the version 3.7.0 Beta 1.
 TeamSpeak has already fixed this crash, but many servers still use this version.
 ```
 Fixed: Server crashed when a client send a malformed login.